RegeleThomas/PhoneNumberTracker/README.md

 # PhoneNumberTracker
-you need to install the pips, as the code is obfuscated
+you need to install the pips, as the code is obfuscated.
+The pips are located in requirements.txt document